-- Thoroughly wash the lentils, drain, then place into a pot with 750ml of water, the turmeric and salt.
+- Thoroughly wash the lentils, drain them, then place them into a pot with 750ml of water, turmeric and salt.

 - Bring the lentils gently to the boil, then reduce heat to a low simmer and cook for 15 minutes, stirring occasionally.
 Remove any foam that appears.
 If the lentils start to dry out, add a little more water as required.
 Do not add too much as you do not want a watery dal.

 - Heat the mustard oil in a pan over medium heat and add the panch phoran.
 When the seeds start to pop add the onions, jaggery and salt and mix well.

 - Fry the onions for about ten minutes, or until they have softened and taken on a golden colour.
 The jaggery will help this caramelisation process.
 Do not overcook the onions – dark brown is too much.